 To improve your conversion rate, you must become as transparent as possible with your customers.
 Do not try to hide anything from your buyers, whether it's delivery costs, product costs, or taxes.

-More than 23% of abandoned carts are an outcome of hidden costs that customers were not able to evaluate upfront.
+More than 23% of abandoned carts result from hidden costs that customers were not able to evaluate upfront.

-Many brands calculate shipping and taxes at the checkout, which is a good idea considering it will help build trust and keep your valuable customers from being blindsided.
+Many brands calculate shipping and taxes at the checkout, which is a good idea because it helps build trust and prevents your valuable customers from being blindsided.

 10. Explain Your Returns And Refunds Policy

-Did you know more than 49% of customers review a return and refund policy before placing an order on any website?
+Did you know that more than 49% of customers review a website's return and refund policy before placing an order?

-The thing is, customers already have an idea that not every brand claiming to deliver high-quality products online can keep its promise.
+Customers already know that not every brand claiming to deliver high-quality products online can keep its promise.

-Do not forget to highlight your return policy on your checkout pages, as doing so will represent a professional image of your business and also helps you build a loyal customer base.
+Do not forget to highlight your return policy on your checkout pages, as doing so will represent a professional image of your business and also help you build a loyal customer base.

 11. Display the Estimated Date Of Delivery